 Where is my mistake?

 Any ideas anyone? @analogoutput maybe?
-Since you do some of this modeling stuff as well? :slight_smile:
+Since you do some of this modeling stuff as well?

-Okai, I am getting something in the simulation as well! :slight_smile: Had to adjust some values but now it looks good.
+Okai, I am getting something in the simulation as well!
+Had to adjust some values but now it looks good.
 Also the filter works in simulation!

 It’s funny, because I think the makers of the drumbs (syntom) put some effort into making ±12V circuits to work with only 12V and now I put in work to make it go on ±12V again xD

-I also plan some modifications, namely external noise (I want to keep the internal, but when I plug in something else, that should be used via switched jack) so with some other form of noise it might be suited for hihats or cowbell or whatever :wink: Also distortion! :metal: :sunglasses: But I don’t want to have too many knobs, so I am considering if I remove the “pulse” knob.
-In the demo videos it is not really shown how it affects the sound (the pot is turned a little here, but I can not hear a difference).
+I also plan some modifications, namely external noise (I want to keep the internal, but when I plug in something else, that should be used via switched jack) so with some other form of noise it might be suited for hihats or cowbell or whatever Also distortion!
+But I don’t want to have too many knobs, so I am considering if I remove the “pulse” knob.
+In the demo videos it is not really shown how it affects the sound (the pot is turned a little here, but I can not hear a difference). @devicex you have the modules, right?
+Would you miss the pulse or can you describe how it changes the sound?

 sorry I didn’t get back sooner was working late today .
 I haven’t had a lot of time messing with these modules but from what they say and my very limited experience the pulse is the click or hiss at the beginning of the sound so yeah I guess that would be the " noise " still seems like a lot of work to change something that already works .

 Oh, I am still simulating in LTSpice, but it looks good so far!
 I have a VCO and a noise source which I can mix and then get that into a state variable filter (lm13700 design).
 Very similar to the Thomas henry mega percussive synth.
 This then goes to a VCA which is controlled by a simple decay envelope.
 The envelope also modulates the vco freqency and filter frequency (with attenuation pots, want to replace them with attenuverters).
-I will share the current schematic and example sounds (simulated) later! :slight_smile: with the noise added the simulation is very slow and also turning the pots in software is a bit tedious so I will have to go to breadboard soon!
+I will share the current schematic and example sounds (simulated) later! with the noise added the simulation is very slow and also turning the pots in software is a bit tedious so I will have to go to breadboard soon!

 (For people considering moving in the opposite direction, here’s a video from Julian Ilett where he’s building the original Syntom, the predecessor to the drum voice drumBs is based on.
 There’s a link to his PCB in the description.)

-Yes and no :wink: I mean it’s still the VCO , Noise and filter and envelope from the original drumbs, but with slight changes… (I guess you can say that about all synths xD )
+Yes and no I mean it’s still the VCO , Noise and filter and envelope from the original drumbs, but with slight changes… (I guess you can say that about all synths xD )

-Okai and the distortion added… (which I still need to do in the schematic/simulation) I mainly replaced parts which I could not get working in the original version in LTSpice (probably because I got some stuff wrong when changing from the 6V as GND to 0V as GND) and then I wanted a square wave and attenuverters and the lowpass, because I saw that on the DFAM :wink: let’s see if this will end up as a working module… I need to start breadboarding!
+Okai and the distortion added… (which I still need to do in the schematic/simulation) I mainly replaced parts which I could not get working in the original version in LTSpice (probably because I got some stuff wrong when changing from the 6V as GND to 0V as GND) and then I wanted a square wave and attenuverters and the lowpass, because I saw that on the DFAM let’s see if this will end up as a working module… I need to start breadboarding!

 edit: here are some simulated sounds.
 The high pitched noise in between has to do with the simulation having some trouble to get started.